Constructing an ADU

 Construction project management involves supervising and directing a project's stages.
 Managing ADU construction is time-consuming, so many people hire a project manager.
 A project manager might be a contractor or another professional.
 For more information on hiring a City-recommended contractor, see our ADU Contractor List.

 ADUs are allowed in most residential zoning districts.
-Zoning is the legal use of land, and a zoning district says how a property can be used.
-For example, a property zoned for "single-family residential use" can have one house and one ADU.
+Zoning is the legal use of land and a zoning district says how a property can be used.

 Frequently Asked Questions